 In 1975, the farm and family was awarded the Century Farm Award by Governor Ella Grasso and the Connecticut Board of Agriculture honoring its 104th year of operation under the same family ownership.

-A major addition to the main Farm Market and cold storage on Rt.
+A major addition to the main farm market and cold storage on Rt.
 1 was finished in September of 1978.
 This allowed the more efficient utilization of space and movement of products, reorganized the cider mill, and moved the apple grading and packing area into the new addition.
 This all then enabled the retail farm market to be expanded to space other operations previously occupied.
 The market now covered 2,500 square feet.

 In 1988, a 10,000 bushel CA (Controlled Atmosphere) apple storage addition was built and parking areas improved.
-In 1989 a 3800 square foot addition and remodeling was completed in August that brought our Farm Market to 5600 square feet of sales area, with a covered porch and a larger parking area.
+In 1989, a 3,800 square-foot addition and remodeling was completed in August that brought our Farm Market to 5,600 square feet of sales area, with a covered porch and a larger parking area.

-Bishop’s is pleased to have several local businesses execute this expansion.
+Bishop’s was pleased to have several local businesses execute this expansion.
 The architects who took our specifications and ideas and designed the building are from John A. Matthews A.I.A.
 Architecture and Planning in Madison, CT.
 The Munger Construction Company in Branford, CT was the general contractor, with Apuzzo Electric Inc. and James P. Marino Jr. Co.
 Inc. as major subcontractors.